choria-legacy/marionette-collective/website/simplerpc/clients.md

 [WritingAgentsScreenCast]: http://mcollective.blip.tv/file/3808928/
 [RubyMixin]: http://juixe.com/techknow/index.php/2006/06/15/mixins-in-ruby/
 [OptionParser]: http://github.com/mcollective/marionette-collective/blob/master/lib/mcollective/optionparser.rb
+[AppPlugin]: ../reference/plugins/application.html

 # {{page.title}}

  * a list for the toc
  {:toc}

 As pointed out in the [SimpleRPCIntroduction] page you can use the _mc-rpc_ CLI to call agents and it will do it's best to print results in a sane way.
 When this is not enough you can write your own clients.

 Simple RPC clients can do most of what a normal [client][WritingAgents] can do but it makes a lot of things much easier if you stick to the Simple RPC conventions.

+This guide shows how to write standalone scripts to interact with your collective.
+Since version 1.1.1 there is a single executable system.
+You can apply most of the techniques documented here to writing plugins for that application system.
+See the full reference for the plugin system [here][AppPlugin].
+You should try to write your general agent CLIs using this plugin system.

 We've recorded a [tutorial that will give you a quick look at what is involved in writing agents and a very simple client][WritingAgentsScreenCast].

 We'll walk through building a ever more complex example of Hello World here.

 ## The Basic Client
 The client is mostly a bunch of helper methods that you use as a [Ruby Mixin][RubyMixin] in your own code, it provides:

  * Standard command line option parsing with help output
  * Ability to add your own command line options